-'''

 Invalid Parameter - filename

-'''

 This is probably because CMake has found the wrong convert program.
 Windows is installed with a program named convert in %SYSTEMROOT%\system32.
 This convert program is used to change the filesystem type on a hard drive.
 Since the windows convert is in a system binary directory, it is usually found in the path before the installed ImageMagick convert program.
 (Don't get me started about the logic behind this.)
 Make sure that the IMAGEMAGICK\CONVERT CMake variable is pointing to the correct convert program.
+Or better yet, make sure you have ImageMagick 7.0 or higher and use the magick program instead of convert.
 Recent versions of UseLATEX.cmake should give a specific warning about this with instructions on how to fix it.